 Worked example: a 25-person services SME

-- Finance: Finance Manager - owns cash flow, month-end, forecast accuracy.
+Finance: Finance Manager - owns cash flow, month-end, and forecast accuracy.

 This firm maps 7 seats, each with 3 - 5 responsibilities and 2 - 4 metrics.
 Two seats are doubled up by one person for now, with a planned handover to reduce risk.
 Interfaces are defined for lead quality, deal handoffs, and project acceptance.
 Everyone sees the same one-page chart, and leadership reviews it quarterly.